ZPZhou-lab/tfkan/README.md

     - Implement the computational logic described in the KANs paper.
     - **grid update method** is available but it will not be automatically used.

-- `Conv2DKAN`
+- `ConvolutionKAN`
-    - THe basic 2D image convolution layer, corresponding to `tf.keras.layers.Conv2D()`.
+    - THe basic convolution layer, provide `Conv1DKAN`, `Conv2DKAN` and `Conv3DKAN` for classical 1D, 2D and 3D convolution operations.
-    - The implementation logic is similar to `Conv2D`, expanding convolution operations into matrix multiplication, and then replacing MLP dense layer with `DenseKAN`.
+    - The implementation logic is similar to `Conv` in `Tensorflow`, expanding convolution operations into matrix multiplication, and then replacing MLP dense kernel with `DenseKAN` kernel.

 ## About Grid Update

 The **grid adaptive update** is an important feature mentioned in KANs paper.
-In this tensorflow implementation of KANs, **each KAN layer has a method** `self.update_grid_from_samples(...)` used to implement this feature.
+In this tensorflow implementation of KANs, **each KAN layer has two method** used to implement this feature:
+- `self.update_grid_from_samples(...)`
+    - adaptively update the spline grid points using input samples given.
+    - this can help the spline grid adapt to the numerical range of the input, **avoiding the occurrence of input features outside the support set of the grid** (resulting in outputs that are equal to 0, as spline functions outside the support set are not defined)
+- `self.extend_grid_from_samples(...)`
+    - extend the spline grid for given `gird_size`
+    - this can help to make the spline activation output more smooth, thereby enhancing the model approximation ability.

 You can call it in **custom training logic** or use Tensorflow `Callbacks`

 - In custom training logic
 ```python